South Salem High School

-South Salem High School is a public high school in Salem, Oregon.
+South Salem High School (SSHS) is a public high school in Salem, Oregon.
 It was built in 1954 as the second public high school in the city.
 After South Salem opened, the former Salem High School was renamed North Salem High School.

 History

 South Salem High School is not the first school to be built on the current site.
 The former Leslie Middle School was built in 1927, and South Salem was connected to it when it was constructed in 1954.
 The schools shared common facilities, including the cafeteria and auditorium.
 When the middle school was moved in 1997, the old building became home to Howard Street Charter School.
 The Howard Street building was demolished in 2020.

 Academics

 South Salem offers the International Baccalaureate program in the 11th and 12th grades, as well as a preparatory Honors program for 9th and 10th grades.
 The first graduating class to have spent 4 years with the IB program was the class of 2002.

 In 1987, South Salem High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 78% of the school's seniors received their high school diploma.
 Of 466 students, 364 graduated, 69 dropped out, 1 received a modified diploma, and 32 are still in high school.